bnb-chain/bsc/core/types/builder/bep-675-builder-integration.md

 Two things this is strict about:

-- **Before anything hashes the block.** `Block.Hash()` is cached on first read and never invalidated, so a stray log line, a sidecar loop or a metric that reads it first leaves the block disagreeing with its own header. `WriteCommitmentAndVerify` detects that and refuses rather than emitting it.
+- **Before anything reads `block.Hash()`.** It is cached on first read and never invalidated, so anything that hashes the block first leaves it disagreeing with its own header. `WriteCommitmentAndVerify` detects that and refuses rather than emitting it.
 - **`poolUsed` is `gasPool.Used()`** — not `header.GasUsed`, and not a sum of receipts.

-No wrong commitment is ever accepted, but where it is caught — and whether the builder is told at all — varies:
+A wrong commitment is never accepted, but where it is caught — and whether the builder hears about it — varies:

 | what is wrong | where it is caught | what the builder sees |
 |---|---|---|